-Last week, Access Midstream Partners ("ACMP") announced a transformational acquisition where it agreed to acquire Chesapeake Energy's (CHK) Chesapeake Midstream Development (CMD) assets for $2.16 billion in cash.
+Last week, Access Midstream Partners ("ACMP") announced a transformational acquisition where it agreed to acquire Chesapeake Energy's (NYSE:CHK) Chesapeake Midstream Development (CMD) assets for $2.16 billion in cash.
 ACMP is a midstream MLP, which had been part of the CHK family until this past summer, when CHK sold its limited partner and general partner interests in ACMP to private equity funds run by Global Infrastructure Partners.
 CHK is the second-largest natural gas producer in the United States; and as we know, CHK could not get the gas it produces to consumers without the infrastructure provided by companies such as ACMP and CMD.

 The acquisition of CHK's CMD assets adds natural gas gathering and processing (G&P) assets in the Eagle Ford, Utica and Niobrara liquids-rich plays to ACMP's already large asset base.
 It also expands ACMP's existing positions in both the Haynesville and Marcellus dry gas plays.
 This acquisition will make ACMP the largest G&P MLP when measured by both volume and invested capital.
 In addition to adding to ACMP's G&P asset base, this acquisition also gives ACMP entry into gas processing.
 CMD's business is built on long-term low-risk G&P contracts that provide downside protection (ex.
 10-20 year exclusive acreage and volume commitments, firm transport revenue, etc.) for ACMP.
 These protections will allow for more predictability and certainty in ACMP's cash flows.
 As before, ACMP will have no commodity exposure.